Does technology actually help you to improve your Cash Management?

 Also, the surge of centralization (look at the number of centralized treasury teams) reduced the number of double tasks and improved the efficiency of Treasury Operations.
 However, at the same time, keeping treasury connected with the business is becoming the new challenge.
 In this continuous paradox, technology will prove helpful in connecting both worlds.

 However, we need a good understanding of limits & shortcomings of technology too.
 Today’s systems are capable of calculating expected outcomes & action plans based on a set of parameters.
-However, technology is not smart enough yet to take into account all parameters (like macro-economic parameters, unexpected events, changes of policies) & and most of all human (= irrational) behavior.
+However, technology is not smart enough yet to take into account all parameters (like macro-economic parameters, unexpected events, changes of policies) & and most of all human (= irrational) behaviour.

 There is a legitimate drive towards using technology, as complexity rises, as is the need for more transparency.
 Two interesting evolutions are simultaneously taking place: Niche players are betting on making the technology smarter, whilst corporates are getting better at smartly using that technology.
 There is no reason to believe this will stop in the near future.